-First Time Winners/Last Win of Career: Speaking of first-time winners, 11 times a driver has won his initial career race at Talladega.
-Stenhouse became the last driver to etch his name in the record book as a first-time Cup winner in the 2017 GEICO 500.
-Names like Keselowski, Davey Allison and Ken Schrader grabbed their initial win at TSS.
-Unbelievably, on the other end of the spectrum, 13 drivers have captured the final race victory of their career at the 2.66-mile venue, including Earnhardt Sr. in 2000 and Dale Jarrett in 2005.
+First Time Winners/Last Win of Career: 11 times has a driver won his first career race at Talladega with the latest being Stenhouse.
+Unbelievably, 13 drivers have captured the final race of their career at the 2.66-mile venue, including the latest – Dale Jarrett in 2005.

 Featured Off-Track Events